Leek and Feta Frittata with Oyster Mushrooms

 A simple and savory frittata, perfect for a light meal.
-The sweetness of the leeks pairs wonderfully with the salty Feta — a satisfying low-carb dinner or brunch for two.
+The sweetness of the leeks pairs wonderfully with the salty Feta, while earthy Austernseitlinge (Oyster Mushrooms) are scattered on top for a satisfying finish — a low-carb dinner or brunch for two.

 Ingredients